Constrained optimization of sensor placement for nuclear digital twins: Results

-Next, we study the uncertainty in the reconstruction from noise-corrupted sensor measurements by adding i.i.d.Gaussian noise $\boldsymbol{\eta} \sim \mathcal{N} (0,0.001)$ to the measurements.
-Gappy POD was used to estimate the first $r=20$ POD coefficients from these noisy measurements (test dataset of 500 snapshots), and compare the resulting reconstruction error with the ground truth.
-The standard deviations $\sigma_i$ computed from the diagonal entries of the covariance matrix $\bS_{ii}$ measures the uncertainty in predicting the $i$th component. $99.7\%$ of reconstructed errors should lie within three standard deviations or $3\sigma_i$ of the mean (\autoref{fig:err}) (approximately 498.5 out of 500 reconstruction errors).
-As more modes are included in the POD approximation, the sensor selection algorithm captures more information about the underlying physics of heat diffusion.
-Therefore, a higher number of sensors leads to a lower reconstruction error.
-With more modes and sensors, the error covariance in each component narrows to $3\sigma_i \approx$ 1e-10, as shown in \autoref{fig:boundsr}.
-Similarly, as the SNR decreases, the dynamics of heat diffusion are corrupted by noise, resulting in an increasing state estimation error (\autoref{fig:boundssnr}).
+Gappy POD was used to estimate the rank 10 and rank 20 model coefficients from noisy measurements (test dataset of 500 snapshots), and compare estimation errors with our predicted uncertainty analysis to test the descriptive capability of the different rank truncations.
+The standard deviations $\sigma_i$ computed from the diagonal entries of the covariance matrix $\bS_{ii}$ measures the uncertainty in predicting the $i$th component.
+Approximately 498.5 out of 500 reconstruction errors should lie within $3\sigma_i$ of the mean.
+As more modes are included in the POD approximation, the selected sensors capture more information about the underlying physics of heat diffusion.
+As seen in \autoref{fig:heat_modes_and_noise}, the rank 10 POD model fails to capture the underlying physics after time interval $t = 100$, whereas the rank 20 model is more descriptive of the dynamics over a longer time interval $t = 500$.
+With more modes and sensors, the error covariance in each component narrows and the $3\sigma$ bounds become tighter. \, When clean measurements or ground truth coefficients are unavailable, bounds on distributions of estimated $\hat{\ba}$ are useful to inform recalibration of digital twins.
+The uncertainty estimation for any POD coefficient, for example $\hat{\ba}_0$, can be bounded using the predicted standard deviation or 3$\sigma$ (\autoref{eqn:Diagonal_cov}, shown in green in \autoref{fig:boundssnr}) and mean (\autoref{eqn:mean_ahat}, shown in red in \autoref{fig:boundssnr}).
+As the SNR decreases, the dynamics of heat diffusion are corrupted by noise, resulting in wider distributions of the estimated state.
+Note that predicted uncertainty bounds are more accurate at higher noise levels due to numerical rank approximation error overwhelming the low noise contribution to error.
+In other words, uncertainty analysis is more accurate under larger ratios of measurement noise to model error.